Towards A Robust Group-level Emotion Recognition via Uncertainty-Aware Learning: Abstract

 \section{Abstract}

 Group-level emotion recognition (GER) is an inseparable part of human behavior analysis, aiming to recognize an overall emotion in a multi-person scene.
 However, the existing methods are devoted to combing diverse emotion cues while ignoring the inherent uncertainties under unconstrained environments, such as congestion and occlusion occurring within a group.
 Additionally, since only group-level labels are available, inconsistent emotion predictions among individuals in one group can confuse the network.
 In this paper, we propose an uncertainty-aware learning (UAL) method to extract more robust representations for GER.
-By explicitly modeling the uncertainty of each individual, we utilize stochastic embedding drawn from a Gaussian distribution instead of deterministic point embedding.
-This representation captures the probabilities of different emotions and generates diverse predictions through this stochasticity during the inference stage.
-Furthermore, uncertainty-sensitive scores are adaptively assigned as the fusion weights of individuals’ face within each group.
-Moreover, we develop an image enhancement module to enhance the model's robustness against severe noise.
-The overall three-branch model, encompassing face, object, and scene component, is guided by a proportional-weighted fusion strategy and integrates the proposed uncertainty-aware method to produce the final group-level output.
+By explicitly modeling the uncertainty, we adopt stochastic embedding sourced from a Gaussian distribution instead of deterministic point embedding.
+It helps capture the probabilities of emotions and facilitates diverse inferences.
+Additionally, we adaptively assign uncertainty-sensitive scores as the fusion weights for individuals' faces within a group.
+Moreover, we developed an image enhancement module to evaluate and filter samples, strengthening the model's data-level robustness against uncertainties.
+The overall three-branch model, encompassing face, object, and scene components, is guided by a proportional-weighted fusion strategy and integrates the proposed uncertainty-aware method to produce the final group-level output.
 Experimental results demonstrate the effectiveness and generalization ability of our method across three widely used databases.